Dogfetus/obsidian/Discrete/Oppgaver/Arithmetic/Other Bases.md

 }
 ```

-the way this works is by taking an initial value `n` and deviding it by the target base. this will give us a remainder. this remainder will be the first digit (the right most digit). for example:
+the way this works is by taking an initial value `n` and dividing it by the target base. this will give us a remainder. this remainder will be the first digit (the right most digit). for example:

+for base 8:
 ```c++
 (base 10): 2022 -> (base 8):